Getting Answers After Rockingham County Schools Malware Attack

-ROCKINGHAM COUNTY, N.C. -- Rockingham County Schools Superintendent Dr. Rodney Shotwell will be answering questions about a December malware attack Tuesday afternoon.
+ROCKINGHAM COUNTY, N.C. -- Rockingham County Schools Superintendent Dr. Rodney Shotwell answered questions about a December malware attack Tuesday afternoon.

 During an emergency school board meeting last month, the board voted to bring in ten IT professionals to fix the problem that began on December 11.
 At that time, the head of technology for the district says they're still trying to figure out what information could have been stolen when the virus spread.